This is not intended to be medical advice. Please seek emergency medical attention if you suspect you are in danger.

 According to rat studies, a molecule known as Rutaecarpine may accelerate the rate at which caffeine is metabolized.
 While this has yet to be investigated in humans, herbal supplements containing Rutaecarpine have appeared on the market, which anyone can take at their own risk.

-Overdoing it with your caffeine consumption on a regular basis can result in unpleasant withdrawal symptoms; this can be avoided by avoiding regular excessive amounts of caffeine in the first place.
+Overdoing your caffeine consumption on a regular basis can result in unpleasant withdrawal symptoms; this can be avoided by avoiding regular excessive amounts of caffeine in the first place.

 2. No more caffeinated beverages

 Today, don’t drink any more coffee.
 It may seem like a no-brainer, but make sure you don’t eat your typical mid-afternoon chocolate-covered snack bar out of habit.

 Caffeine’s negative effects, such as jitters, headaches, and elevated heart rate, can be exacerbated by dehydration.
 These are all signals that your body is in distress, and they might all work together to amplify the negative reaction.

 It’s vital not to overdo it, as dehydration can cause a rise in blood pressure (among other problems), which might exacerbate the effect of caffeine-induced hypertension.

 Caffeine may also function as a mild diuretic, leading to increased urination and more frequent stools if you aren’t acclimated to it.
 Though this is uncommon for those who routinely drink caffeine through coffee or tea, hydration can help mitigate some of these effects.

 You’re losing not only water but also electrolytes if you’ve been sick to your stomach or have diarrhea.
 You can substitute an electrolyte replacement solution, such as Pedialyte, for them.